chutium/spark-appliance/README.md

 ### Creating hive metastore and loading hive-site xml config file from S3

-To use [Spark SQL](http://spark.apache.org/sql/), we suggest you create a [hive metastore](https://cwiki.apache.org/confluence/display/Hive/Design#Design-Metastore), and put the DB connection settings in a hive-site.xml file, there are a lot of good documents for creating hive metastore and hive-site.xml, since we are using AWS environment, we can use RDS service and you can take a look the document from AWS for [creating hive metastore located in Amazon RDS](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-dev-create-metastore-outside.html).
+To use [Spark SQL](http://spark.apache.org/sql/), we suggest you to create a [hive metastore](https://cwiki.apache.org/confluence/display/Hive/Design#Design-Metastore), and put the DB connection settings in a ```hive-site.xml``` file, there are a lot of good documents for creating hive metastore and setting hive-site.xml, since we are using AWS environment, we can use RDS service and you can take a look the document from AWS for [creating hive metastore located in Amazon RDS](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-dev-create-metastore-outside.html).

 Currently the spark appliance support MySQL or PostgreSQL database as hive metastore, and due to security policies, make sure that you created the RDS instance with ```Subnet Group: internal```, ```Publicly Accessible: no```, and right Security groups.

-Once you have this hive-site.xml, you can pack it into your own docker image, and push this docker image into PierOne repo.
+Once you created ```hive-site.xml```, you can pack it into your own docker image, and push this docker image into PierOne repo.
 Or you upload this hive-site.xml to S3, and use ```HiveSite``` parameter by senza create, such as:
 ```
 senza create spark.yaml singlenode \
              DockerImage=pierone.example.org/bi/spark:0.1-SNAPSHOT \